DumasOlivier/The-ethereum-reading-list/README.md

 # The Ethereum reading list

-Reading list of interesting articles and their highlights used to learn Solidity.
+Reading list of interesting articles and their highlights used to learn Solidity and blockchain concepts.

 ![Ethereum hero](https://ethereum.org/static/28214bb68eb5445dcb063a72535bc90c/9019e/hero.webp)
 _ethereum.org_

-_Contribute : Add useful articles and add the highlights when you see a 🏗️_
+_How to contribute : Add useful articles and their highlights when you see a 🏗️_

 ## Blockchain addresses